MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/debug-JavaScript-code.md

 ## Debug JavaScript in the Windows desktop app

-To debug JavaScript on Windows, you first must make sure of the following requirements:
+To debug JavaScript on Windows, you must first install the prerequisite applications.

-### Prerequisites

-1. You must have a WebView2 runtime installed on your machine with a minimum version of 111.
+- You must have a WebView2 runtime installed on your machine with a minimum version of 111.
 [Download the WebView2 Runtime](https://developer.microsoft.com/microsoft-edge/webview2/#download-section)
-1. You must install the Remote Tools for Microsoft Edge from the Microsoft Store: [Remote Tools for Microsoft Edge - Microsoft Store Apps](https://apps.microsoft.com/store/detail/remote-tools-for-microsoft-edge/9P6CMFV44ZLT)
+- You must install the Remote Tools for Microsoft Edge from the Microsoft Store: [Remote Tools for Microsoft Edge - Microsoft Store Apps](https://apps.microsoft.com/store/detail/remote-tools-for-microsoft-edge/9P6CMFV44ZLT)

 ### 1. Configure your Windows device

 1. Enable Developer Mode.

     a.
 Open Windows Settings > Privacy & security > For developers.
     b.
 Enable **Developer Mode**.

 1. Enable Device Portal.

     a.
 Open Windows Settings > Privacy & security > For developers.
     b.
 Enable **Device Portal**.
     c.
 Click **Yes** to install Windows Developer Mode package when prompted.